Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 Fall Allergies:

-Weed pollen is the main cause of seasonal allergy in the late summer and early fall.
-Depending on the area of North America, these weeds include ragweed, sagebrush, pigweed, tumbleweed (Russian thistle) and cocklebur.
+Weed pollen is the main cause of seasonal allergies in the late summer and early fall.
+Depending on the area of North America, these weeds include ragweed, sagebrush, pigweed, tumbleweed (Russian thistle), and cocklebur.
 In certain areas of the world, some trees can pollinate in the fall as well.

 MalCoordinated Immunity: